 College students frequently report problems with sleeping.
 The National College Health Assessment from the Spring of 2012 reflected that 25% of college students have sleep difficulties, and half of all students reported having trouble with sleepiness during a given day.
-When your body doesn’t get 8 hours of sleep every night, sleep debt can result.
-A buildup of sleep debt causes more than just tiredness and fatigue - it can have a negative impact on your energy, ability to learn, emotional balance, and health.
+When your body doesn’t get 8 hours of sleep every night, sleep deprivation can result.
+Deprivation of sleep causes more than just tiredness and fatigue; it can have a negative impact on your energy, ability to learn, emotional balance, and health.

 - Waking up frequently during the night

 - The need for sleeping pills or supplements in order to get to sleep

 - Sleepiness and low energy during the day

 - Have regular sleep and wake times; Consistency is key

 - Use your bed and bedroom only for sleeping

 - Find ways to relax, like light reading or jotting down a to-do list of things that are on your mind

 - Try not to take long naps (30 minutes or more) during the day